rumenguin/RickAndMorty/README.md

 # Note:

-- Unit and UI Testing is coming soon
+- Unit and UI Testing is coming soon.